BinarX-Curtin/School-Holiday-Program/2. Payload Software Development/2.1. Getting Started with STM32 Microcontroller Programming/Readme.md

     ![Alt text](figures/STM32_ClockConfig.png)

-2. We want to utilize the HSE such that we need to select "HSE" under the "PLL Source Mux" and "PLLCLK" under "System Clock Mux".
+2. We want to utilize the HSE.
+This means we need to select "HSE" under the "PLL Source Mux" and "PLLCLK" under "System Clock Mux".
 This allows us to have different clock speeds whilst maintaining an output clock tied to the HSE.

     ![Alt text](figures/STM32_PSMSCM.png)